ebi-jdispatcher/webservice-clients/vb.net/EBIWS2_VB/README.txt

 the clients do not work due to the web service calls all returning null.
 Strangely the equivalent sample clients C# work as expected in these versions, suggesting that this is caused by a problem in the Mono VB.NET implementation.
-It has not been checked if the compiled clients work correctly in MS .NET environments.
+MS VB.NET compiled clients work as expected, confiriming that this is a compiler issue.

 3. Generation of client stubs ("Web References") for the document/literal wrapper SOAP services using Mono 2.6 wsdl.exe/wsdl2.exe generates VB code